Fixed Exchange Rates When Governments Babysit Currencies

 Fixed Exchange Rates: When Governments Play Currency Babysitter

-Last time we explored floating exchange rates - those free-spirited currencies that roam wild in the foreign exchange wilderness.
+Last time we explored floating exchange rates - those free-spirited currencies that roam independently in the foreign exchange wilderness.
 But not all currencies get to live such carefree lives.
 Some have strict parents watching their every move - welcome to the world of fixed exchange rates!

-What's a Fixed Exchange Rate, Anyway?
+IB Economics What's a Fixed Exchange Rate?

 A fixed exchange rate is exactly what it sounds like - a currency value that's locked in place against another currency (or basket of currencies).
 Imagine if your parents decided you could only trade one packet of crisps for exactly two chocolate bars - no negotiation allowed.
 That's essentially what governments do with fixed exchange rates.